LewMC/Essence/README.md

 We welcome contributions from the community.
 Please fork the repository, make your changes, and submit a pull request.

+When adding new features for the next update, please merge them into the `next-update` branch.
+This helps us keep our CI Builds separate as `-SNAPSHOT` builds.

 ## Licensing

 Essence is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for more information.